JB060/hangman/README.md

  - The other option is to manually deploy, which is the choice I went for with this project.
 12. When all the code is received from GitHub there is a view button that a links to the running app, I clicked this to make sure everything was running as expected.

-### Manual Testing
- - Initial Setup: Verify that the game starts correctly and prompts the user for their name.
- - Rules Display: Check that the rules are displayed if the user opts to see them.
- - Word Guessing: Ensure the player can guess letters and receive feedback on correct or incorrect guesses.
- - Computer Guessing: Test the computer's ability to guess the user's word and handle repeated letters and invalid inputs.
- - Scoring: Confirm that scores are tracked correctly and displayed at the end of each round.
- - Hints: Validate that hints are provided correctly when requested.
- - Game Flow: Check the overall flow of the game, including transitions between rounds and the end-game scenario.

 ### Bugs Squashed
  - Fixed a bug where the computer guessed previously guessed letters.